-According to previous research released in the Journal of Dentistry for Children, kids who drink sugary drinks, development of tooth decay are high.
-Effective ways to lower the risk of dental caries and improve oral health outcomes among youngsters include controlling sugar intake and encouraging dietary education, according the study (11).
-Research reported at the 24th World Congress on Dentistry and Oral Health indicated that school children's risk of dental caries is strongly linked with consumption of sugar sweetened beverages.
-The study emphasizes how important it is for parents, teachers, and medical professionals to recognize the hazards related with SSB intake (12).
-According to a research released in BMC Oral Health, increased caries experience in 10 and 15yearolds was linked to consumption of sugary-sweetened beverages.
+Review of related literature: According to previous research released in the Journal of Dentistry for Children, kids who drink sugary drinks, development of tooth decay are high.
+Effective ways to lower the risk of caries and to improve the oral health of youngsters include controlling sugar intake and encouraging dietary education, according the study (11).
+Research reported at the 24th World Congress indicated that school children's risk of caries is strongly linked with sugary food and beverages consumption.
+The study emphasizes how important it is for teachers, medical parents, and professionals to recognize the hazards related with SSB intake (12).

+According to a research released in BMC Oral Health, increased caries experience in

+10 and 15 year olds was linked to consumption of sugary-sweetened beverages.
 According to the research, attempting to minimize or eliminate SSB intake will help avoid dental caries (13).
 According to another study published in Minerva Dental and Oral Science, the intake of sugared beverages in children linked to caries incidence.
 To avoid dental caries, the study advises encouraging adequate oral hygiene practices and cutting sugary drink consumption (14).

-Some key findings from these studies included Sugar-sweetened beverage consumption is a significant risk factor for dental caries in children.
-Dental caries affect a significant proportion of children, with studies suggesting that nearly half of children may be affected.
-Regulating sugar intake, promoting dietary education, and good oral hygiene practices can help decrease the risk of dental caries.
-Children as young as 18 months old may be at risk of dental caries due to sugar-sweetened beverage consumption, with risks increasing with age.
-(11,14)
+Some key findings from these studies included Sugar-sweetened beverage consumption is a significant risk factor for caries in children.
+Dental caries affect a major proportion of young children, with studies suggesting that nearly half of children may be affected.
+Regulating sugar